google/pkcs11test/README.md

  - `-v`: Generate verbose output.
  - `-u pwd`: Provide the user PIN/password.
  - `-o pwd`: Provide the security officer PIN/password.
+ - `-w cnm`: Name of cipher to use for keys being wrapped in key-wrapping tests.
+One of { 3DES-CBC, 3DES-ECB, AES-CBC
+            , AES-ECB, ARIA-CBC, ARIA-CBC-PAD
+            , ARIA-ECB, CAMELLIA-CBC, CAMELLIA-CBC-PAD
+            , CAMELLIA-ECB, DES-CBC, DES-ECB
+            , IDEA-CBC, IDEA-ECB }
  - `-I`: Perform token initialization tests. **This will wipe the contents of the PKCS#11 token**

 The test program uses [Google Test](https://code.google.com/p/googletest/), and